AI-Assisted Hardware Design with Flux

 Design Reviews

-During the review process, Copilot can:
+During the review process, Flux can:

 - Identify potential design issues before manufacturing